Table of Contents

 Traditional Spanish tie-blocks are used to secure the nylon strings to the bridge, which entails looping the strings through themselves before tying them around the bridge.
 After winding the strings around the tuning machines, the ends are inserted into the time block’s tiny holes.

-The bridge also has a “bone saddle,” which is a small strip of bone that fits into a slot on the top of the bridge.
+The bridge also has a “bone saddle,” a small strip of bone that fits into a slot on the top.
 The saddle transmits the string vibrations to the guitar’s top.
 And it helps to enhance the clarity and balance of the sound.

 Body and Top (wood)

-The solid European spruce top of the Cordoba C7 SP is sure to please classical guitar aficionados.
+The solid European spruce top of the Cordoba C7 SP will surely please classical guitar aficionados.
 European spruce is a sought-after tonewood for classical guitars.
-Since this is the benchmark for luxury classical guitars, you know you’re getting a great instrument at a reasonable price.
+Since this is the benchmark for luxury classical guitars, you know you’re getting a superb instrument at a reasonable price.

 The Cordoba C7 SP features an Indian rosewood body.
 It’s a dense hardwood that’s finely textured and evenly grained, and its sound is full and warm, with a strong bass response and a clear, singing treble.